-In a crisis situation, such as COVID-19, what happens if you or your family member is suddenly incapacitated and unable to take care of routine affairs?
+In a crisis situation, what happens if you or your family member is suddenly incapacitated and unable to take care of routine affairs?
 Who will continue to pay your health care premiums, the mortgage, or other important expenses?
 If you own a business, who will work with your bank or payroll provider to pay your employees?
 Unfortunately, without certain documentation, you may be left in a lurch.
 So, in this article, we explain why Powers of Attorney are necessary in a crisis and what you need to do now, to prepare for the unexpected.

 Many people are surprised to learn that, when an adult family member is hospitalized or otherwise incapacitated, their family may not legally be able to take care of certain priorities and obligations on their behalf without Powers of Attorney documents in place.
 There are several reasons why these documents are so important.